tjhillard/tjhillard.com/src/posts/intro-to-css-transitions.md

 ### Transition Timing Function

+In real life, when things move, they don't instantaneously start or stop, they start slow and speed up or start fast and slow down, etc. Timing Functions, also commonly referred to as "Easing Functions", allow us to simulate this natural movement for our transitions.

-Intentionally saved for last, this one of the four has the most to sink your teeth into and learn.
-This argument, also commonly referred to as an "Easing Function", takes a `<timing-function>` type as its value.
-There are several possible values, some are plain `keywords`, and others `functions`.
+This property takes a `<timing-function>` as its value.
+There are several possible timing function values, some are `functions` others are `keywords`.

 ### Functions